akanand03/Flight-price-prediction-/README.md

 ## Description

-This project is a web-based application that predicts flight prices based on various flight-related parameters.
-The user-friendly interface built with Flask allows users to input flight details and get the predicted price.
-Engaging animations and a professional design enhance the user experience.
+This project is a web-based application designed to predict flight prices based on various flight-related parameters.
+With a user-friendly interface built using Flask, users can input flight details and receive accurate predictions.
+The interface is enhanced with engaging animations and a professional design for an improved user experience.

 ## Key Features

-- **Machine Learning Model:** Utilizes a Random Forest model for predicting flight prices.
+- **Machine Learning Model:** Utilizes a Random Forest model to predict flight prices.
-- **User Interface:** Built with Flask, featuring forms for user inputs and engaging animations.
+- **User Interface:** Developed using Flask, featuring intuitive forms for user inputs and engaging animations.
-- **Deployment:** Deployed using Gunicorn for serving the Flask application.
+- **Deployment:** The application is deployed using Gunicorn, hosted on Render for a seamless experience.

 ## Technologies Used

 - **Backend:** Python, Flask
-- **Frontend:** HTML, CSS, Bootstrap
 - **Machine Learning:** Random Forest
 - **Deployment:** Gunicorn, Render